-Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University at the appropriate stage of the next academic year.
-We do not normally offer MSc supervision at times except during the summer.
+Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University in Summer 2024 to undertake MSc project work.
+We do not normally offer MSc supervision at other times of the year.

-Students who fail to meet the standards required for the PG Diploma following reassessment in Year 1 courses may be awarded the PG Certificate in Actuarial Science provided they have passed at least four courses at D Grade or above.
+Students who fail to meet the standards required for the PG Diploma following reassessment may be awarded the PG Certificate in Actuarial Science provided they have met the requirements above.

-5.7.
-MSc Project Work
+5.6 MSc Project Work

-Students in Year 2 who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
-The project work will normally take place during a 12-week period from the end of May until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.
+Students who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
+The project work will normally take place during an 11-week period from the beginning of June until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.